Functional Programming in .NET using C# and F# (Manning Greenpaper)

 make it compatible with the code for attaching functions as event handlers below.
 As you can see the

-isn’t used anywhere in the code, so I added type annotation (e:EventArgs)
+argument e isn’t used anywhere in the code, so I added type annotation (e:EventArgs) to specify what

 is the type of the argument.
 Actually, the code would work without the type annotation as well thanks